|Nutrition Facts (per serving)|

 Butter a 2 1/2- to 3-quart baking dish with butter.

 Split the biscuits and butter them lightly with the remaining butter.
 Line the bottom of the prepared baking dish with the split biscuits, cut-side up.

 Add the sausage and onions to the skillet and cook, breaking up the sausage as it browns.

-In a large bowl, whisk together the eggs and milk with salt and pepper.
-Pour over the cheese layer.
+In a large bowl, whisk together the eggs and milk, adding the salt and pepper.
+Pour egg mixture over the biscuits and sausage.

 Bake in the preheated oven for about 25 to 30 minutes, until set.
 A knife should come out clean when inserted into the center of the breakfast casserole.

-Instead of biscuits, line the bottom of the baking dish with halved croissants, cubed good quality bread (brioche, challah, Italian), or lightly toasted English muffins.
+- Replace the biscuits with halved croissants, cubed good quality bread (brioche, challah, Italian), or lightly toasted English muffins.

 - Use shredded sharp cheddar cheese or smoked cheddar instead of the Mexican blend.